CBS: Australia

-Australian free-to-air broadcaster Ten Network Holdings has been owned by CBS Corporation since 2017 (and subsequently, Paramount Global).
-Network Ten's channels, 10, 10 Peach, 10 Bold and 10 Shake, all carry CBS programming, with 10 Shake drawing extensively from the wider Paramount Global library including MTV and Nickelodeon.
-Prior to the acquisition, CBS had long been a major supplier of international programs to the network.
+Australian free-to-air broadcaster Network 10 has been owned by CBS Corporation since 2017 (and subsequently, Paramount Global).
+Network 10's channels, 10, 10 Comedy, 10 Drama, and Nickelodeon, all carry CBS programming, with the latter drawing extensively from the wider Paramount Global library including MTV and Nickelodeon.
+Before the acquisition, CBS had long been a major supplier of international programs to the network.
 The cost of maintaining program supply agreements with CBS and 21st Century Fox was a major factor in the network's unprofitability during the mid-2010s.
 Network Ten entered voluntary administration in June 2017.
 CBS Corporation was the network's largest creditor.
 CBS Corporation chose to acquire the network, completing the transaction in November 2017.

 Asia

 Hong Kong

-In Hong Kong, the CBS Evening News was broadcast live during the early morning hours on ATV; networks in that country maintains agreement to rebroadcast portions of the program 12 hours after the initial broadcast to provide additional content in case their affiliates have insufficient news content to fill time during their local news programs.
+In Hong Kong, the CBS Evening News was initially broadcast live during the early morning hours on ATV World and replayed on International Business Channel from i-CABLE HOY; networks in that country maintain an agreement to rebroadcast portions of the program 12 hours after the initial broadcast to provide additional content in case their affiliates have insufficient news content to fill time during their local news programs.

 Philippines

-In the Philippines, CBS Evening News is broadcast on satellite network Q (a sister channel of GMA Network which is now GMA News TV), while CBS This Morning is shown in that country on Lifestyle Network (now Metro Channel).
-Several CBS entertainment programs such as CSI, Late Show with David Letterman and Survivor series are broadcast by Studio 23 (now S+A) and Maxxx, which are both owned by ABS-CBN.
+In the Philippines, CBS Evening News is broadcast on satellite network Q (a sister channel of GMA Network which is now GTV), while CBS This Morning is shown in that country on Lifestyle (now Metro Channel).
+Several CBS entertainment programs such as CSI, Late Show with David Letterman, and Survivor Series are broadcast by Studio 23 (now S+A) and Maxxx, which are both owned by ABS-CBN Corporation.
 60 Minutes is currently broadcast on CNN Philippines as a part of their Stories block, which includes documentaries and is broadcast on Wednesday at 8:00 p.m. before CNN Philippines Nightly News with replays in a capacity as a stand-alone program on Saturdays at 8:00 a.m. & 5:00 pm and Sundays at 6:00 a.m, all in local time (UTC + 8).

-With the merger of RTL it is known as RTL CBS Entertainment.

 India

-In India, CBS maintained a brand licensing agreement with Reliance Broadcast Network Ltd. for three CBS-branded channels: Big CBS Prime, Big CBS Spark and Big CBS Love.
+In India, CBS maintained a brand licensing agreement with Reliance Broadcast Network Ltd. for three CBS-branded channels: Big CBS Prime, Big CBS Spark, and Big CBS Love.
 These channels were shut down in late November 2013.
-Following the CBS and Viacom merger, Hindi-language general entertainment channel Colors TV became a sister network to CBS through the Viacom18 joint venture with TV18.
+Following the CBS-Viacom merger, the Hindi-language general entertainment channel Colors TV became a sister network to CBS through the Viacom18 joint venture with TV18.

 Israel

-In Israel, in 2012 the channels Zone Reality and Zone Romanatica have been rebranded as CBS Reality and CBS Drama, respectively.
-The channels were carried by Israeli television providers yes and HOT, although as of 2018 they both only carry CBS Reality.
+In Israel, in 2012 the channels Zone Reality and Zone Romantica were rebranded as CBS Reality and CBS Drama, respectively.
+The channels were carried by Israeli television providers Yes and Hot, although as of 2018 they both only carry CBS Reality.